Tag: contemporary women artists

 Anne-Marie Kornachuk, oil painting

 Canadian artist Anne-Marie Kornachuk paints women in swirling gowns.
 Colorful fabric shimmers around the figure to seduce us with visual beauty.
-Influenced by Baroque painting, the artist creates a dynamic flow between the silky fabric and dark background.
-Her female figures seem to be confined within the boundaries of canvas, yet they are free to jump, making beautiful patterns of light and dark.
+Influenced by Baroque painting, the artist creates a dynamic flow between the silky fabric and the dark background.
+Her female figures seem to be confined within the boundaries of the canvas, yet they are free to jump, making beautiful patterns of light and dark.

 The artist’s striking paintings and oil painting techniques are featured in the art inspiration book titled Art Lessons in Realist Drawing, Painting & Beyond.